LuisValgoi/react-instagram-reframe/README.md

 - `yarn add express`: Added the express as dependency.
 - `yarn add nodemon`: Development dependency used to increase the developer tasks.
 - `yarn add mongoose`: Library which helps us to manipulate data and database created using MongoDB.
+- `yarn add multer`: Library which handles body of multipartdata and also automatize upload file process.

 # Executed Commands
 - `express()`: This function kind of creates a server on it.